lunacys/SteeringBehaviorsNez/README.md

 ## Notes

 Please note that this project is heavily under development and there may be some huge API changes.
 Take code with care.

-## Features to implement/architecture stuff

-Steering behaviors should be conditional.
-For example: flee from the mouse cursor only if it is in some kind of range, etc. These conditions should not be hard-coded (which it currently is).

 ## Screenshots